-4 ICT and Every Child Matters
+4 Religious education and Every Child Matters

 In 2003, the green paper 'Every Child Matters: Change for children' was published.
 The key outcomes for the Every Child Matters (ECM) agenda were drawn up after consultation with children, young people and families.
 The five outcomes that mattered most to children and young people are set out below.
-Each of the outcomes can be addressed through the ICT curriculum.
+Each of the outcomes can be addressed through the religious education curriculum.